wp-plugins/w4-post-list/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-W4 Post List lets you create a list of posts, terms, users or a combined object.
-You can chose which information to show and where to show it The plugin gives you total freedom to create your list template using Shortcode Tags and Style it.
+W4 Post List lets you create a list of posts, terms, users or a combined one.
+Decorate output using shortcodes.
+It's just easy and fun.

 == Description ==